A cosmopolitan band threatens the peace of mankind

 United States of America

-The evil work was then carried to other countries especially to the United States of America, where in 1873 it was copied with a faithfulness to its model that could only have been born of design.
+The evil work was then carried to other countries especially to the United States of America.
+Here in 1873, it was copied with a faithfulness to its model that could only have been born of design.

 Upon the opening of trade with India in the 16th century a pound of gold metal could be exchanged or purchased in Asia for 6 to 8 pounds of silver metal, this being the ratio paid for bullion at the Indian mints.
 There was little or no silver in India; the natives of that country being ignorant of how to reduce argentiforous ores.